This article may contain compensated links. Please read the disclosure for more info.

 A Grand Piano that is made for a concert hall, even a smaller one, is usually too loud for a regular room in your home.
-And you probably don’t want to play with the lid down all the time… an acoustic piano is very personal, depending on what tone quality and
+And you probably don’t want to play with the lid down all the time…

+The choice of an acoustic piano is very personal, depending on what tone quality and touch you prefer.
 The pianos are also very different individually depending on many factors; like where, how, by whom and when they were built and how they were kept and cared for.

 Even if a piano looks great on the outside, and if you are not buying a grand piano from a reputable store; it is advisable to hire a professional piano technician to judge if the instrument is in a good shape inside as well.